thomasthaddeus/cityuseattle.github.io/docs/database/sqlserver.md

 Students will be able to:

-* Create and connect to Microsoft SQL Server Database
+* Create and connect to a Microsoft SQL Server Database

 ## Resources